 When googling the best beach in Slovenia, Moon Bay gets the top hit.
 It’s location is near Strunjan which is not far from the port town of Piran.
-There’s a huge car park by the public beach in Strunjan where you can happily leave your car all day and walk to the beach.
-I imagine this car park gets full in summer so arrive early to avoid parking wars.
+There’s a huge car park by the public beach in Strunjan where you can happily leave your car all day and walk to the beach but I imagine this car park gets full in summer so arrive early to avoid parking wars.

 On our quest to find infamous Moon Bay, we followed a fellow blogger’s instructions which said follow along from Strunjan public beach.
-We did this fairly successfully until we a) found the busiest, narrowest nudist beach and b) reached a massive cliff edge where we had to double back slightly and basically crawl up this massive banking to find the main path.
-Pete loves when I’m in charge of directions…..ha!
-We walked along the obvious footpath until we reached the impressive Strunjan cross.
-From there, you walk ahead for a few more minutes until you have a great view of Moon Bay.
+We did this fairly successfully until we a) found the busiest, narrowest nudist beach and b) reached a massive cliff edge where we had to double back slightly and basically crawl up this massive banking to find the main footpath.
+Pete loves when I’m in charge of navigating….ha!
+We walked along the now obvious footpath until we reached the impressive Strunjan cross.
+From there, you walk north for a few more minutes until you have a great view of Moon Bay.
 It’s so beautiful, like a nature’s art work carved out in the rock.
-We took the zigzagging path down to find a not so busy pebble beach and picked our spot for the afternoon.
+We took the zigzagging path down to find a surprisingly not so busy pebble beach and picked our spot for the afternoon.
 The sea is so clear there and perfect for swimming.